al-mighty/blackthreaddesign.com/_pages/hidden/bottle_new.md

   'bottle_new'
 ---

-This is the new model - you can see the extra detail in the cap and glass if you look closely.
+This is the new (fixed) model - you can see the extra detail in the cap and glass.

-But... the export from Blender has not gone completely smoothly, resulting in this cool faceted look.
+There were a number of issues (which you can pass onto your artist - they are not actually problems with the work, but rather good things to know regarding doing 3D modelling work for web).

-I've disabled the label and the beer inside for now so that you can see the problem more clearly.
+* The bottle and cap were modelled with quads - these should always be converted to triangles when preparing work for the web as WebGL does not support quads.
+They are automatically converted by three.js but it doesn't always do a good job (as in this case).

-I'll have to take the model back into Blender and fix it, which shouldn't be too hard but will take some experimentation to get right (basically, trying something, re-exporting, loading it here again, trying something else if that doesn't work etc. etc.).
-These kind of issues are unfortunately pretty common issue when importing models from 3D applications onto the web, it's far from an exact science!
+* The bottle and interior liquid were modelled with "depth" - so the bottle glass had an interior and exterior surface.
+This is not handled well in WebGL (it was the main cause of the visual artefacts in this case).
+I've solved this by splitting the glass into two pieces, one exterior and one interior glass wall, and the beer liquid into a body and top surface.

-Aside from this issue though, the new model looks good, and at first glance it looks like performance should actually be pretty similar to your current model.
+The next step is working to improve the efficiency of the models, and better lighting and materials.

 <div class="canvas-container">
   <canvas id="bottle-canvas" class="fullpage-canvas"></canvas>